Sueo Ōe

 Sueo Ōe (大江 季雄, Ōe Sueo) was a Japanese athlete who competed mainly in the pole vault.
 He won a bronze medal at the 1936 Summer Olympics held in Berlin, Germany, tying with his teammate Shuhei Nishida.
 When the two declined to compete against each other to decide a winner, Nishida was awarded the silver after a decision of the Japanese team, on the basis that Nishida had cleared the height in fewer attempts.
-The competition was featured in a scene in the documentary Olympia, filmed by Leni Riefenstahl.
-On their return to Japan, Nishida and Ōe had their Olympic medals cut in half, and had a jeweler splice together two new “friendship medals”, half in bronze and half in silver.
+On their return to Japan, Nishida and Ōe had their Olympic medals cut in half, and had a jeweler splice together two new medals, half in bronze and half in silver.

 In 1937 Ōe set a national record at 4 m 35 cm that stood for 21 years.
 In 1939 he joined the Imperial Japanese Army and was killed in action in Luzon on December 24, 1941.